rshariffdeen/FixMorph/README.md

 ```
 Many such examples are included in the 'tests' directory, simply replace the configuration file path and run the same command as above.

+# Limitations #
+* Current implementation is based on LLVM/Clang, and thus inherits the limitations of that framework.
+* Specific build configurations such as compiler directives / runtime configurations need to be provided as input to obtain the correct AST, an incomplete AST could result in an incomplete/incorrect transformation.
+* FixMorph cannot simultaneously edit changes to source locations with contradicting compiler directives (#ifdefs)

 ## Bugs ##
 FixMorph should be considered alpha-quality software.
 Bugs can be reported here: